RalfJung/git-mirror/README.md

 sync with, to create a fresh SSH key and configure it as deployment key for the repository, and to configure git-mirror accordingly.
 For additional security, one should also configure a shared HMAC secret, such that the webhook can verify that the data indeed comes from GitHub.
+On the git-mirror side, the HMAC secret is configured with the `hmac-secret` repository option.

 To make your job easier, there is a script `github-add-hooks.py` that can do all this for you.
 It assumes that the repository exists on the GitHub side, but